wsadza/metal/README.md

 Metal
 ============

 Ever been fascinated by remote gaming?
 Same!
-Inspired by the [Selkies-GSTreamer]("https://github.com/selkies-project/selkies-gstreamer") project (a relic of Google Stadia's epicness), I decided to repack their [EGL solution]("https://github.com/selkies-project/docker-nvidia-egl-desktop") - for fun, obviously.
+Inspired by the [`selkies-gstreamer`](https://github.com/selkies-project/selkies-gstreamer) project (a relic of Google Stadia's epicness), I decided to repack their [`egl solution`](https://github.com/selkies-project/docker-nvidia-egl-desktop) - for fun, obviously.

 Introducing my totally modular, Dockerized streaming service.
 Build it your way, whether you're on Debian or Ubuntu (I went agnostic on dependencies to keep it flexible).
-I revamped the structure for ultimate control, throwing in Supervisord magic, with a dash of [s6-overlay]("https://github.com/just-containers/s6-overlay") and some [Docker-Steam-Headless]("https://github.com/Steam-Headless/docker-steam-headless") trickery.
+I revamped the structure for ultimate control, throwing in Supervisord magic, with a dash of [`s6-overlay`](https://github.com/just-containers/s6-overlay) and some [`docker-steam-headless`](https://github.com/Steam-Headless/docker-steam-headless) trickery.

 Now it's a streaming powerhouse.
 Why?
 Just because!